Asian/Pacific/American Studies (2016 - 2018)

 Two introductory courses—may be taken in either order:

-- Field Colloquium in Asian/Pacific/American Studies (SCA-UA 3) or Cultures and Contexts: Asian/Pacific/American Cultures (CORE-UA 539)
+- Approaches to the Asian/Pacific/American Experience (SCA-UA 301; offered periodically) or Cultures and Contexts: Asian/Pacific/American Cultures (CORE-UA 539; offered every fall)

 Six elective courses: